 Formal training on grantee policies and procedures.
 How often?

 Annually

 Biannually

 As needed

 Other - Describe:

 Employees are provided with policy manual

-Other - Describe: DOEE sends some LIHEAP staff members to at least one annual meeting or training held by the National Utility and Energy Affordability Coalition
+Other - Describe: When travel is allowed, DOEE sends some LIHEAP staff

+members to at least one annual meeting or training held by the National Utility and Energy

+Affordability Coalition (NEUAC).
+DOEE will attend virtual trainings and conferences when they are made available.

 b.
 Local Agencies: